anchore/grype/README.md

 ```
 # scan a container image archive (from the result of `docker image save ...`, `podman save ...`, or `skopeo copy` commands)
-grype path/to/image.tar
+griffon path/to/image.tar

 # scan a Singularity Image Format (SIF) container
-grype path/to/image.sif
+griffon path/to/image.sif

 # scan a directory
-grype dir:path/to/dir
+griffon dir:path/to/dir
 ```

 Sources can be explicitly provided with a scheme: